-The Association is authorized by the Texas Insurance Code, Annotated, Chapter 463.151 to assess member insurers in amounts necessary to pay both contractual claim obligations and administrative expenses of the Association.
-There are two classes of assessments: Class A, which may be levied to meet administrative general expenses not related to a specific insolvency, and Class B, which may be levied to meet the administrative expenses and contractual obligations associated with specific insolvent or impaired insurers.
+The Association is authorized by the Texas Insurance Code, Annotated, Chapter 463.151 to assess member insurers in amounts necessary to pay both administrative expenses and insurance contractual claim obligations of the Association.
+There are two classes of assessments: Class A, which may be levied to meet administrative general expenses not related to a specific insolvency, and Class B, which may be levied to meet the administrative expenses and insurance contractual obligations associated with specific insolvent or impaired insurers.

 The amount of Class A assessments is prorated to individual member insurers, taking into consideration annual premium receipts reflected in the annual statements for the year preceding the assessment year for individual member insurers.
-The Association levied its first Class A assessment since 1992 in 2016 for \$2,000,000.

-The amount of each Class B assessment allocated to a member insurer is its pro-rata share based on the proportion of its line-of-business premiums received (life, accident and health, and annuity) for the three most recent calendar years for which information is available preceding the year in which the insolvent insurer necessitating the assessment was designated as impaired or insolvent to the total premiums received on that same line of business by all member insurers in the same three year period.
+The line-of-business amount of a Class B assessment, life, accident and health, or annuity, is allocated to a member insurer based on the proportion of (a) its line-of-business premiums received for the three most recent calendar years for which information is available preceding the year in which the insolvent insurer necessitating the assessment was designated as impaired or insolvent to (2) the total premiums received on that same line of business by all member insurers in the same three year period.

-The total of all assessments on a member insurer in a calendar year may not exceed two percent of the average annual premiums for the preceding three years.
+The total of all assessments to a member insurer in a calendar year may not exceed two percent of the member insurer's average annual premiums for the preceding three years.

-Class B assessment revenue for 2017 and 2016 was \$130,000,008 and \$0 respectively.
+Class B assessment revenue for 2018 and 2017 was \$0 and \$130,000,008 respectively.
+There was no Class B assessment authorized or called in 2018.
 The Association authorized and called a \$130,000,008 Class B assessment for Penn Treaty Network America and American Network Insurance Companies in 2017.
-There was no Class B assessment authorized or called in 2016.

 The Association may refund to member insurers, in proportion to the contribution of each member insurer, the amount by which accumulated assets exceed the amount necessary to meet its obligations with regard to a particular insolvent insurance company.
-The Board of Directors did authorize a credit refund in the amount of \$4,100,000 in 2017 but did not authorize a credit refund in 2016.
+The Board of Directors did not authorize a credit refund in 2018 but did authorize a credit refund in the amount of \$4,100,000 in 2017.

-Billed assessments receivable as of December 31, 2017 and 2016 was \$12,420,587 and \$772,566, respectively.
+Billed assessments receivable as of December 31, 2018 and 2017 was \$1,454,084 and \$12,420,587, respectively.
 These unpaid assessments were levied in years 1991 through 2017.
-An allowance for uncollectible billed assessments has been recorded for \$1,384,169 and \$701,903 as of December 31, 2017 and December 31, 2016, respectively.
+An allowance for uncollectible billed assessments has been recorded for \$1,384,170 and \$1,384,169 as of December 31, 2018 and December 31, 2017, respectively.

-Unbilled assessments receivable of \$387,309 and \$1,420,762 at December 31, 2017 and 2016, respectively, represent the statutory ability of the Association to assess member insurers as required to meet its statutory obligations.
+Unbilled assessments receivable of \$318,257 and \$387,309 at December 31, 2018 and 2017, respectively, represent the statutory ability of the Association to assess member insurers as required to meet its statutory obligations.
 This amount may be assessed in future periods as necessary to fund liabilities for insolvent member insurers.